OpenEvalProject/evals/manuscripts/elife-20198/v2/manuscript.md

 A case study of pseudoenzyme regulation is found in the parasitic trypanosomatids, eukaryotic pathogens that cause human African trypanosomiasis (HAT), Chagas disease, and Leishmaniasis, globally infecting up to 20 million people (Stuart et al., 2008).
 Trypanosomatids encode inactive paralogs for two essential enzymes in the polyamine pathway (Willert et al., 2007; Willert and Phillips, 2008, 2012; Nguyen et al., 2013).
 These enzymes, S-adenosylmethionine decarboxylase (AdoMetDC) and deoxyhypusine synthase, have been characterized from Trypanosoma brucei, the causative agent of HAT.
 Both enzymes are profoundly activated (~1000 fold increase in catalytic efficiency) by oligomerization with their paralogous pseudoenzyme leading to formation of catalytically functional complexes.

-AdoMetDC is a pyruvoyl-dependent enzyme that catalyzes formation of decarboxylated AdoMet, a substrate required for biosynthesis of the polyamine spermidine from putrescine (
+AdoMetDC is a pyruvoyl-dependent enzyme that catalyzes formation of decarboxylated AdoMet, a substrate required for biosynthesis of the polyamine spermidine from putrescine (Pegg, 2009b) (Figure 1).
+Spermidine is essential in all eukaryotes for hypusine modification of the translation elongation factor eIF5A by deoxyhypusine synthase (Dever et al., 2014).
+As a consequence the polyamine biosynthetic pathway has been targeted for development of anti-proliferative agents, including for the treatment of HAT (Jacobs et al., 2011; Willert and Phillips, 2012).
+The AdoMetDC pyruvoyl group plays a key role in the catalytic mechanism and derives from an autocatalytic processing reaction that cleaves the peptide backbone into β- and α-chains (Pegg, 2009b; Bale and Ealick, 2010)(Figure 2A).
+Trypanosomatid AdoMetDC undergoes this cleavage, while the corresponding pseudoenzyme, which we call ‘prozyme’, lacks key residues and is not processed to the active form (Willert and Phillips, 2012).
+Prozyme is only found in the trypanosomatids.
+The T. brucei AdoMetDC/prozyme complex is a heterodimer, whereas T. brucei AdoMetDC (TbAdoMetDC) alone forms a homodimer only at high concentrations (Velez et al., 2013; Willert et al., 2007).
+Mutagenesis and biochemical data implicated the TbAdoMetDC N-terminus in the prozyme-induced activation mechanism, but the structural basis for the regulation was not elucidated (Velez et al., 2013).

 ![Figure 1.](https://cdn.elifesciences.org/articles/20198/elife-20198-fig1-v2.jpg)

-**Figure 1.:** TbAdoMetDC ligands.(A) Reactions catalyzed by T. brucei S-adenosyl-L-methionine decarboxylase (TbAdoMetDC/prozyme heterodimer), ornithine decarboxylase (TbODC) and spermidine synthase (TbSpdSyn) are shown.
+**Figure 1.:** (A) Reactions catalyzed by T. brucei S-adenosyl-L-methionine decarboxylase (TbAdoMetDC/prozyme heterodimer), ornithine decarboxylase (TbODC) and spermidine synthase (TbSpdSyn) are shown.
 AdoMet, S-adenosyl-L-methionine; dcAdoMet, decarboxylated S-adenosyl-L-methionine; MTA, methylthioadenosine.
-(B) CGP 40215 (CGP) is a competitive inhibitor of AdoMetDC (C) Bis-tris propane (B3P), a buffer component in the TbAdoMetDC/prozyme crystallization solution.DOI: http://dx.doi.org/10.7554/eLife.20198.002
+(B) CGP 40215 (CGP) is a competitive inhibitor of AdoMetDC (C) Bis-tris propane (B3P), a buffer component in the TbAdoMetDC/prozyme crystallization solution.

 ![Figure 2.](https://cdn.elifesciences.org/articles/20198/elife-20198-fig2-v2.jpg)

-**Figure 2.:** TbAdoMetDC△26 monomer.(A) Schematic representation of TbAdoMetDC β-(pink) and α-(beige) chains resulting from autocatalytic serinolysis and pyruvoyl (Pvl86) formation.
+**Figure 2.:** (A) Schematic representation of TbAdoMetDC β-(pink) and α-(beige) chains resulting from autocatalytic serinolysis and pyruvoyl (Pvl86) formation.
 (B) Sequence alignment of the N-termini of trypanosomatid (Tb, T. brucei; Tc, T. cruzi; and Lm, Leishmania major) and Hs, human, AdoMetDCs.
 For the complete sequence alignment see Supplementary file 2.
 (C) Ribbon diagram of TbAdoMetDC△26 (β-chain in pink and α-chain in beige).
 Select β-strands are numbered.
 Pvl86 is shown in spheres and select residues in the autoinhibitory sequence and active site as sticks.
 Atom colors follow standard nomenclature where carbon is the indicated color, nitrogen (blue), oxygen (red) and sulfur (yellow).
 (D) 2m|Fo−DFc| electron density map of autoinhibitory residues contoured at the 1.2 σ.
 Dashed lines indicate distances (Å).
 (E) Active site comparison of TbAdoMetDC△26 and HsAdoMetDC (3DZ6) (β-chain dark green, α-chain light green).
 HsAdoMetDC active site surface is gray.
 Structures aligned with an RMSD of 2.6 Å over 277 Cα atoms.
-For full structural alignment see Figure 2—figure supplement 1.DOI: http://dx.doi.org/10.7554/eLife.20198.003
+For full structural alignment see Figure 2—figure supplement 1.

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/20198/elife-20198-fig2-figsupp1-v2.jpg)

-**Figure 2—figure supplement 1.:** T. brucei and human (Hs) AdoMetDC.Alignment of TbAdoMetDCΔ26 monomer β/α (pink/beige) and HsAdoMetDC β/α (bright green/light green) (PDB access code 1i7M).
+**Figure 2—figure supplement 1.:** Alignment of TbAdoMetDCΔ26 monomer β/α (pink/beige) and HsAdoMetDC β/α (bright green/light green) (PDB access code 1i7M).
 The HsAdoMetDC putrescine is shown in green spheres and the HsAdoMetDC inhibitor 4-amidinoindan-1-one-2'-amidinohydrazone (AAH) is shown in transparent green spheres.
 TbAdoMetDCΔ26 contains no ligands.
-Structures aligned with an RMSD of 2.6 Å over 277 Cα atoms.DOI: http://dx.doi.org/10.7554/eLife.20198.004
+Structures aligned with an RMSD of 2.6 Å over 277 Cα atoms.

 The polyamine biosynthetic pathway is highly regulated in most eukaryotic cells (Pegg, 2009a).
 However, these regulatory mechanisms are not conserved in trypanosomatids, and instead in T. brucei the pathway is regulated by prozyme through both allosteric (enzyme activation upon heterodimer formation) and protein expression effects that modulate the concentration of active AdoMetDC in the cell (Willert and Phillips, 2008; Xiao et al., 2013).
 Some evidence for allosteric regulation has also been reported for human AdoMetDC where the polyamine putrescine has been shown to stimulate both processing to form the pyruvoyl cofactor and also enzyme activity (Pegg, 2009b; Bale and Ealick, 2010).
 Putrescine also stimulates the activity of monomeric TbAdoMetDC, though the effects are small in comparison to prozyme (10-fold versus 1000-fold) (Velez et al., 2013; Willert et al., 2007).
 How these various regulatory strategies evolved in the AdoMetDC family and how they are related remain open questions.